If you’ve had a recent storm blow through…

 Where one shingle tab blew off your roof – you have a 1 in 3 chance that the missing shingle was sitting directly above an open seam between the shingles below.

-That’s because standard 3-tab asphalt shingles are installed side-by-side, with the next “upper” row of shingles covering the side seams between the lower row of shingles.
+That’s because this type of roof shingles – standard 3-tab asphalt shingles – are installed side-by-side, with the next “upper” row of shingles covering the side seams between the lower row of shingles.

 If one shingle tab tears off, it’s possible that it had previously been laying directly above a seam.